camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 #### Database configuration

-The setup required on the Aurora PostgreSQL side is to actually create the user and assign the required permissions to it.
+The setup required on the Aurora PostgreSQL side is to create the user and assign the required permissions to it.
 The following is an example when connected to the PostgreSQL database, and can also be realized by using a [Terraform PostgreSQL Provider](https://registry.terraform.io/providers/cyrilgdn/postgresql/latest/docs).
 See the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html#UsingWithRDS.IAMDBAuth.DBAccounts.PostgreSQL) for reference concerning Aurora specific configurations.

 ```SQL
 # create user and grant rds_iam role, which requires the user to login via IAM authentication over password